iammohitsakhuja/handwritten-digit-recognizer/docs/README.md

 The training pipeline automatically detects and uses the best available device:

 - **NVIDIA CUDA GPUs** - Optimal performance for training and inference (30-60 seconds per epoch)
-- **Apple Metal Performance Shaders (MPS)** - Used for inference only on Apple Silicon Macs
+- **Apple Metal Performance Shaders (MPS)** - Used for both training and inference on Apple Silicon Macs
 - **CPU Fallback** - Works everywhere for training and inference (5-10 minutes per epoch)

 ### Device Strategy

-- **Training**: Uses CUDA if available, otherwise CPU (for maximum compatibility)
+- **Training**: Uses CUDA if available, otherwise MPS on Apple Silicon, otherwise CPU
 - **Inference**: Uses the best available device (CUDA > MPS > CPU) for optimal performance

 On Apple Silicon Macs:
-- Training runs on CPU for compatibility
+- Training runs on MPS for excellent performance
-- After training, the model is automatically moved to MPS for faster inference
+- Inference also uses MPS for fast predictions
-- This approach avoids FastAI compatibility issues while still getting performance benefits
+- This approach provides optimal performance with modern FastAI/PyTorch versions

 ### Check GPU Status